 There is a one-to-one correspondence between variables defined in the TADD and the service implementation in terms of types and names i.e., variables names and their types across the two representations are kept identical for simplicity.
-The logging framework passes execution snapshots to the RSA as an XML data structure.
+The logging framework passes execution snapshots to the analyser component of the engine as an XML data structure.
+One such snapshot is illustrated in Listing 1.